zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ### Value measured by Detection-as-Code Maturity

 The [Elastic Detection Engineering Behavior Maturity Model (DEBMM)](https://www.elastic.co/security-labs/elastic-releases-debmm) is a structured framework for evaluating and improving how security teams develop, test, deploy, and maintain detection rules.
-It defines maturity across several key areas including telemetry integration, threat landscape alignment, false positive/negative reduction, stakeholder collaboration, and automation.
+It defines maturity across several key areas, including telemetry integration, threat landscape alignment, false positive/negative reduction, stakeholder collaboration, and automation.
 Each area is broken down into qualitative behaviors and quantitative metrics, allowing teams to assess where they stand and what operational capabilities are required to progress.

 {% include gallery id="galleryDebmm" caption="Detection Engineering Behavior Maturity Model" %}